 - Place into the preheated oven for 14-15 minutes and until lightly browned.

-- Remove from the oven and enjoy hot and fresh with butter, honey butter or strawberry basil butter.
+- Remove from the oven and enjoy hot and fresh with butter.

 Notes